vaugood/sfdx-fun/README.md

 ## Invoke & Pass

-The first challenge project is to see if it is possible to:
+The first challenge is to see if it is possible to:
 1) Invoke a screen flow from a non-lightning object (Task, for instance) from a button on the record page.
 2) Pass the sObject Id to the flow via the button.